Oneflow-Inc/oneflow_convert/README_en.md

 #### Introduction

 - OneFlow2ONNX models are supported.
-Specifically, OneFlow's eager mode model can be transfomed into ONNX's format.
+Specifically, OneFlow's lazy mode model can be transfomed into ONNX's format.
+Transformable OneFlow model can be obtained by using the method explained on [flow.checkpoint.save ](https://docs.oneflow.org/basics_topics/model_load_save.html).
 For more information, please refer to [OneFlow2ONNX Model List](docs/oneflow2onnx/oneflow2onnx_model_zoo.md).
 - OneFlow2ONNX operators are supported.
+Currently, oneflow_onnx is fully capable of exporting ONNX Opset10, and parts of OneFlow operator can transform ONNX Opsets that are in lower order.
 Please refer to [OneFlow2ONNX Operator Lists](docs/oneflow2onnx/op_list.md) for more information.

 #### Environment Dependencies